phase-0/phase-0/ee/winston-iti/sprint3-reflection.md

 What didn't I do well this sprint?

 I think my time management slipped for a week, and hadn't done much study during that time.
-I let procrastination get to me for a but, and ended up focusing on some of my other hobbies.
+I let procrastination get to me for a bit, and ended up focusing on some of my other hobbies.

 What can I improve on next sprint?